amigavision/AmigaVision/README.md

 * Use any of the Pocket updaters to get the OpenFPGA cores, or manually download the latest version of the [Amiga Pocket Core] and put it on your device.
 * Copy the files in the AmigaVision directory `games/Amiga` (HDF and ROM files) to the `/Assets/amiga/common` directory on your Pocket SD card.
+* The core does not yet support the new file naming scheme, so rename `AmigaVision.hdf` to `MegaAGS.hdf` — and, if you don't already have an existing save file, rename `AmigaVision-Saves.hdf` to `MegaAGS.hdf`.
 * Start the Amiga core, enjoy!

 ### Pocket Controls